Santé Publique France - Département des Maladies Infectieuses - EPIET

 - to contribute to the response to health alerts and crises.

 The French territory comprises 13 administrative regions.
-The Regional Units (Cire) represent Public Health France at regional level and act on behalf of the national agency.
-In Paris, Public Health France is organized in Departments and one of them is the DMI.
+The Regional Units (Cire) represent Public Health France at the regional level and act on behalf of the national agency.
+In Paris, Public Health France is organized in Departments and one of which is the infectious diseases Department (DMI).

-The DMI has five units covering different fields of infectious diseases:
+The DMI has four units covering different fields of infectious diseases:

 - AIDS and HIV epidemiology, STDs and viral hepatitis